-I want to fry taco shells ahead of time to use on Purim.
-What’s the best way to keep them fresh and crispy?
+I want to fry taco shells ahead of time to use for Purim.
+What’s the best way to keep fried food fresh and crispy?

 As I was discussing with Leah the best way to fry these taco shells ahead of time to use in this recipe for my mishloach manot, she said, “Why don’t you freeze them?”